-In February 2010, the Company renounced \$3,125,000 of exploration expenditures under its flow-through share program, resulting in a future income tax liability of \$781,250 and an equal charge to capital stock.
-As a result of the renouncement the Company recorded an income tax recovery of \$751,250.

-On May 4, 2010, the Company entered into the Investment Agreement that contemplated the transfer of the Company's mineral interests at a fair value of approximately \$37 million to KGHM (notes 4 and 8).
-As the fair value was less than the carrying value of the Company's mineral interests, for the six month period ended June 30, 2010, the Company recognized a \$13,279,478 impairment loss.
-As a result of this transfer, the Company recorded a deferred income tax recovery of \$1,251,415.

-While the above amounts were correctly reflected in the annual financial statements for the year ended December 31, 2010, they were not reflected in the Company's previously issued Canadian GAAP 2010 interim financial statements.
-As these errors relate solely to the timing of the recognition of these transactions during 2010, there is no correction required with respect to the twelve month period ended December 31, 2010.
-In addition to the timing of the recognition of these items, the Company also corrected some immaterial errors present in the previously issued Canadian GAAP June 30, 2010 interim financial statements.
+- In February 2010, the Company renounced \$3,125,000 of exploration expenditures under its flow-through share program, resulting in a deferred income tax liability of \$781,250 and an equal charge to capital stock.
+As a result of the renouncement, the Company recorded an income tax recovery of \$781,250. - On May 4, 2010, the Company entered into the Investment Agreement that contemplated the transfer of the Company's mineral interests at a fair value of approximately US \$37 million to KGHM (notes 4 and 9).
+As the fair value was less than the carrying value of the Company's mineral interests, the Company recognized a \$13,279,478 impairment loss.
+As a result of this transfer, the Company recorded a deferred income tax recovery of \$1,251,417. - While the above amounts were correctly reflected in the annual financial statements for the year ended December 31, 2010, they were not reflected in the Company's previously issued Canadian GAAP 2010 interim financial statements.
+As these errors relate solely to the timing of the recognition of these transactions during 2010, there are no corrections required with respect to the year ended December 31, 2010.
+The Company also corrected some immaterial errors present in the previously issued Canadian GAAP interim financial statements.